 South Gran Canaria shopping centres with shops

-The first is the Boulevard El Faro which is actually an outdoor shopping centre just behind the Maximillians cafe.
-The clothes shops here are pretty high-end (think Hugo Boss, Lacoste, Armani, etc).
+The first is the Boulevard El Faro which is actually an outdoor shopping arcade just behind the Maximillians cafe.
+The clothes shops here are mostly high-end (think Hugo Boss, Lacoste, Armani, etc).
+The flagship Fundgrube store is here too.

 A bit further west is the large Varadero centre.
-This has a good mix of shops but no fashion stores of note.
+This has a good mix of shops but no fashion stores of note although there is another large Fundgrube.

 Clothes shopping in east Gran Canaria